FreBio/komics/README.md

 1. Assemble and circularize contigs using a kmer of 109
 1. Assemble and circularize contigs using a kmer of 119
 1. Merge circularized minicircles generated during the first three steps
-1. Reorient minicircles and put the Conserved Sequence Block 1 (CSB1) at the start of the contig
+1. Reorient circularized minicircles and put the Conserved Sequence Block 1 (CSB1) at the start of the contig
 1. Cluster minicircles that are 95% identical

 Note that `komics all` will only retain circularized minicircles, and discard all other contigs.
 If you also wish to keep the non-circularized minicircles, then you need to use `komics assemble`.
 In addition, for some datasets it might be better to assemble contigs using a k-mer sweep approach.
-This can be done with `komics assemble`, which will optimize a single assembly by sweeping through the different kmers (e.g. 99, 109 and 119).
+This too can be done with `komics assemble`, which will optimize a single assembly by sweeping through the different kmers (e.g. 99, 109 and 119).
 ```
 komics assemble --kmin 99 --kmax 119 --kstep 10 run1 reads1.trimmed.fq.gz reads2.trimmed.fq.gz
 komics circularize run1 tmp.run1.csb3contigs.fasta
 komics polish run1 tmp.run1.circularized.fasta
 ```

-Again, the resulting minicircle sequences can be found in the file run1.minicircles.fasta, and will include both non-circularized and circularized minicircles.
+Again, the resulting minicircle sequences can be found in the file run1.minicircles.fasta, and will now include both non-circularized and circularized minicircles.

-We recommend to do several runs using different kmer-values to find the best strategy for your dataset.
-For minicircles, we recommend using high kmer values that are close to the read length (e.g. kmer of 119 for reads that are 125 bp long).
-You are probably interested in using a kmer strategy that yields the largest number of circularized minicircles.

-#### 3. Assemble the mitochondrial maxicircle
 The `komics all` and `komics assemble` commands will also extract the maxicircle contigs using a blast approach.
 Note that the optimal kmer might be different for maxicircles and minicircles.
-For maxicircles, we recommend using low kmer values (e.g. 29) and finder the kmer strategy that yields the longest maxicircle contig.
+For minicircles, we recommend using high kmer values that are close to the read length (e.g. kmer of 119 for reads that are 125 bp long).
+These might work well too for the maxicircle, but usually you need to choose lower kmers (e.g. 39) to obtain longer maxicircle contigs.

 ### Reading
 This paper includes a detailed outline on how to assemble, circularize and annotate maxicircles based on homology:

-__Mitonuclear Genomics Challenges the Theory of Clonality in Trypanosoma Congolense: Reply to Tibayrenc and Ayala__ Van den Broeck et al. Molecular Ecology doi: [10.1111/mec.14809](https://pubmed.ncbi.nlm.nih.gov/30142241/)
+__Mitonuclear Genomics Challenges the Theory of Clonality in Trypanosoma Congolense: Reply to Tibayrenc and Ayala__ Van den Broeck et al. 2018 Molecular Ecology doi: [10.1111/mec.14809](https://pubmed.ncbi.nlm.nih.gov/30142241/)

 This paper includes a detailed outline on how to study mitochondrial genome complexity in whole-genome sequencing datasets:

-__Ecological divergence and hybridization of Neotropical Leishmania parasites__ Van den Broeck et al. BIORXIV 2019 doi: [10.1101/824912](https://www.biorxiv.org/content/10.1101/824912v1)
+__Ecological divergence and hybridization of Neotropical Leishmania parasites__ Van den Broeck et al. 2019 BIORXIV doi: [10.1101/824912](https://www.biorxiv.org/content/10.1101/824912v1)

 This paper describes the assembly and annotation of the mitochondrial genome in T. brucei, including characterization of the U indel editing patterns:
 __Assembly and annotation of the mitochondrial minicircle genome of a differentiation-competent strain of Trypanosoma brucei__
-Cooper et al. Nucleic Acids Research 2019 doi: [10.1093/nar/gkz928](https://academic.oup.com/nar/article/47/21/11304/5609525)
+Cooper et al. 2019 Nucleic Acids Research doi: [10.1093/nar/gkz928](https://academic.oup.com/nar/article/47/21/11304/5609525)

 ### Citation